-While fiscal consolidation had begun to stall in 2017 with the end of the IMF program, the pandemic and successive aid plans derailed the trajectory of public finances.
+While fiscal consolidation had begun to stall in 2017 with the end of the IMF programme, the pandemic and successive aid plans derailed the trajectory of public finances.
 In 2022, the government will resume its consolidation strategy to broaden its tax base and make tax collection more efficient.
 The increase in civil servants' salaries should, however, limit the reduction in the deficit, which will be financed through domestic channels with withdrawals from the central bank and bank deposits, as well as through multilateral loans (European Commission and EBRD funds) and a Eurobond emission.
 The public debt will remain sustainable, although the gross borrowing requirement is high (20% of GDP) because of the shorter maturity of its domestic share (50% of the total), which entails a refinancing risk.
 However, this risk will remain limited thanks to access to multilateral donors (EBRD) and lenient global financial conditions, despite the coming tightening cycle of key central banks.
 Moreover, external debt remains concessional mainly (52% of the total).

 The trade deficit (22% of GDP) is expected to increase in 2022 with a rise in imports following the recovery in domestic demand, particularly for high-value-added goods and to meet reconstruction efforts.
 This will not be compensated by the increase in exports, despite the Italian solid rebound.
 Amid the revival of tourism and remittance flows, the current account deficit will remain moderate but remain significant.
 The financing requirement should be covered by foreign direct investment and multilateral aid.
 Standing at around 8 months of imports, foreign reserves provide a comfortable margin, supporting the lek exchange rate.